daweidavidwang/MixedTrafficControl/README.md

     nvidia-docker
     Ubuntu

+We highly recommend installing on Ubuntu 22.04 as this version of Ubuntu has been tested.
+If you have a Windows machine, we recommend using WSL to create an Ubuntu 22.04 virtual machine for setting up the repo.

 Install docker on your version of Ubuntu by following the instructions provided [here](https://docs.docker.com/engine/install/ubuntu/).
 Follow the steps under the heading "Install using the Apt repository."